AbdelrahmanElzemrany/Estimated-Inverse-Dynamics-Model-Based-CTC_for_RRR-RobotArm-Post-Graduation/README.md

 ---------------------------
 <img width="1079" height="700" alt="Screenshot 2026-07-10 230831" src="https://github.com/user-attachments/assets/6ba3fd4d-793e-49e4-bf99-82f7a23bd22d" />

-Figuere 14 A comparison between the estimated matrices CTC the estimate the friction part and the Robotics toolbox blocks that know excatly the inertial parameters of the robot arm except the added friction to the system
+Figuere 14 A comparison between the estimated matrices CTC with estimated  friction part included within its C matrix and the Robotics toolbox blocks that know excatly the inertial parameters of the robot arm except the added friction to the system

 ---------------------------